 The organization’s clients, whose average age is 50, are particularly vulnerable, he said.
 “The people we serve, many of them already have chronic health issues; many of them already have weakened immune systems.”

-Its family ministry center across the street that serves 4,000 people a month will continue to provide food and clothes but is suspending its legal aid and education programs.
+Its Comprehensive Family Resource Center across the street that serves 4,000 people a month will continue to provide food and clothes but is suspending its legal aid and education programs.

 Mettimano said he had been in touch with the District’s Department of Human Services about what to do if the virus gets into a shelter.
 “D.C. was trying to gear up centers where homeless people can go for treatment, quarantine, et cetera.
 We’re not doctors, we’re not a medical facility, so we don’t have the ability to diagnose or address” the disease.